PPBDS/tutorial.helpers/vignettes/instructions.md

 1. Read the error message at the bottom of the Build pane.
 You want to see "R CMD check succeeded."
 If not, there is a problem.
 The error message will often provide a clue as to where in your code the error occurred.

-2. If that error message is not detailed enough, go to the `all.primer.tutorials.rcheck` folder, which should be located in the same directory as `all.primer.tutorials` on your computer.
+2. If that error message is not detailed enough, go to the `your.package.name.rcheck` folder, which should be located in the same directory as `your.package.name` on your computer.
 This is a folder created by the R CMD check process, and it will be automatically deleted if the check process succeeds.
-If the process fails, the `all.primer.tutorials.rcheck` folder stays around so that you can examine it.
+If the process fails, the `your.package.name.rcheck` folder stays around so that you can examine it.
 The key file is `testthat.Rout.fail`, which should be in the `tests` directory.
 It has more details.

 The most common source of errors is something wrong with the hint code chunks, which are not evaluated when you just Run Document.
 Make sure the `eval = FALSE` argument is set in the code chunk for all hints.
 Check also to see if you included the Information and Submission lines.